-

 The OKRs framework gained prominence through its adoption by companies like Google, Spotify, Amazon, and Intel for managing goals.

+In a general comparison of OKRs and KPIs, OKRs are well-suited for organizations heavily oriented toward growth.
 It’s worth noting that, at times, an organization’s KPIs align with the key results utilized in an OKR framework.

 Examples of OKRs